1.1 If you take the world to heart, you will hurt...

 And it’s a twofer.
 When we take the very best care of ourselves…

-We get that second win of attraction for free.
+We get that second win of attracting others to activism for free.